 In the SSAI framework, a manifest is calculated and delivered to each user.
-This enables different ads to display to different viewers.
+This enables different ads to be displayed to different viewers.
 However, it’s up to the DAI service to process and serve the manifest to each user because the CDN will no longer distribute it.
 Here’s where the elasticity of a cloud implementation ensures the scalability necessary for deploying DAI.

 An SSAI vendor sits between your viewers’ online video players and an ad server.
 The SSAI vendor is responsible for stitching the ads into the video content.
 It will:

-Identify ad breaks in your stream.
+- Identify ad breaks in your stream.

-Transcode content and ads into low, medium, and high-quality versions to allow playback sans buffering at any connectivity level.
+- Transcode content and ads into low, medium, and high-quality versions to allow playback sans buffering at any connectivity level.

-Transcode ads into the right adaptive bit rate (ABR) formats.
+- Transcode ads into the right adaptive bit rate (ABR) formats.

-Insert dynamic ads and stitch them and your video content together.
+- Insert dynamic ads and stitch them and your video content together.

-Relay communication between the video player and the manifest to play the right files at the correct times.
+- Relay communication between the video player and the manifest to play the right files at the correct times.